Sequential Fundraising and Mutual Insurance: Discussion

-We present and analyze a model of sequential fundraising, and formulate equations satisfied in equilibrium.
-We demonstrate, among else, the phenomena of social insurance and delegation, that threshold strategies are played, and the frequent equality of thresholds.
+We presented and analyzed a model of sequential fundraising, and formulate equations satisfied in equilibrium.
+We demonstrated, among else, the phenomena of mutual insurance and delegation, that threshold strategies are played, and the frequent equality of thresholds.
+We showed that this applies to sequential voting, too.
 Interesting game-theoretical aspects include a relation of the solution to the uniqueness of the simultaneous-game equilibrium.

+The phenomena show that the results of a sequential fundraising or vote should be taken with a grain of salt, especially for successful ones (completion in a fundraising, and adoption in a vote).
+Even a massive up vote is not proof that the resolution in question is solid.
+This holds true even when some late participants decline, proving that no cascade is in progress.
+Special skepticism should be directed towards the proposition that actions of early participants reflect their judgement, as they may be shading it higher, or completely abdicating their role in voicing their true opinion.